 Units or credits may be earned at and transferred from other postsecondary institutions, when congruent and applicable to the IICS program and when validated and confirmed by IICS.
-Such institutions include, but are not limited to: colleges and universities; institutions approved to offer post-graduate continuing education in sex therapy and sexology; or institutions approved to offer post-graduate continuing education in one of the IICS specialty areas.
+Such institutions include, but are not limited to, colleges and universities, institutions approved to offer post-graduate continuing education in sex therapy and sexology, or institutions approved to offer post-graduate continuing education in one of the IICS specialty areas.
 Coursework must be comparable to the IICS curriculum.
 All credits will be reviewed by the Admissions Committee and approved or rejected in part or in total.
+Credits from a graduate-level program are not transferable.